pawn-lang/YSI-Includes/YSI_Coding/y_hooks/faqs.md

 2. Original function (i.e. the native or function).

+## How many hooks can you have?

+The easy answer is "1000 per function", but it usually isn't quite that many.
+The reason is complicated and not important if you are nowhere near that limit.

+Every time you re-include **y_hooks** (which transitively re-includes **y_unique**) you get a new ID generated.
+This can be done 1000 times, but that doesn't always translate to 1000 instances of every callback.
+If you include it once and `hook OnPlayerConnect`, you've still "lost" an ID so you can now only `hook OnPlayerDisconnect` 999 times, even though you've not hooked it once yet.
+So the best you can do is include **y_hooks** 1000 times and hook every callback each time.
+This will give you the maximum possible number of hooked functions.
+The worst you can do is include it 1000 times and hook a completely different function every time.

 # Errors

 ## `YSI Fatal Error: Could not write function name in "Hooks_MakePublicPointer".`